2026 MARGARET A. GANNON (MAG) LEGAL EDUCATION STIPEND

 Alysyn Martinez (UC Law SF)

-Sydney Moon (UC Berkeley Law School)
+Sydney Moon (UC Berkeley Law)

-Taylor Flores (Golden Gate University)
+Taylor Flores (Golden Gate University School of Law)

 2022 RECIPIENTS